jembi/openhim-docs/docs/api/transactions/read.md

 Endpoint: {openhim_url}:8080/transactions/:transactionId/bodies/:bodyId
 ```

-The OpenHIM supports [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) on this endpoint so that the user may stream parts of the transaction bodies for larger transactions.
+The OpenHIM partially supports [HTTP range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests) on this endpoint so that the user may stream parts of the transaction bodies for larger transactions.
 Range requests are supported with the following restrictions:

 * Only single ranges are supported
 * Wildcard characters for the starting range isn't supported